luithw/DASBE/README.md

-# Dance of SNN and ANN: Solving binding problem by combining spike timing and reconstructive attentio
+# Dance of SNN and ANN: Solving binding problem by combining spike timing and reconstructive attention

 This repository is the code for the paper *Dance of SNN and ANN: Solving binding problem by combining spike timing and reconstructive attention.* It can reproduce the main results of the paper.